- April 26, 2007 – September 3, 2007

 Some artists in the exhibition pondered (and suggested answers for) some of the most fundamental questions that have long captivated philosophers, scientists, and spiritualists alike, from the nature of matter, the possibility of immortality and the elements of identity, to the dynamics of human interaction, the limits of physical capacity, and the power of the human mind.
 Bas Jan Ader’s work, for example, was fueled by an unrelenting desire to search despite his constant failure.
 While making In Search of the Miraculous, a multi-part work that would challenge the boundaries between art and life, Ader attempted to cross the Atlantic in a 13-foot sailboat.
 He was never seen again.
 The Believers featured a photographic series from In Search of the Miraculous.

 Enigmatic and difficult to characterize, the sheer magnitude and diversity of Genesis P-Orridge’s work, as well as that of his public profile, attests to his ongoing process of reinvention against the status-quo.
-In his most recent artistic reinvention, Genesis P-Orridge and his partner Lady Jaye (who passed away in 2007) underwent parallel plastic surgeries to achieve increased physical similarity, becoming a third being: Breyer P-Orridge.
-The series of work that accompanies this transformation, entitled Pandrogeny is part of Breyer P-Orridge’s ongoing exploration into the realm of human identity.
+In an artistic reinvention, Genesis P-Orridge and his partner Lady Jaye (who passed away in 2007) underwent parallel plastic surgeries to achieve increased physical similarity, becoming a third being: Breyer P-Orridge.
+The series of work that accompanied this transformation, entitled Pandrogeny, is part of Breyer P-Orridge’s ongoing exploration into the realm of human identity.
 Breyer P-Orridge created a new installation for The Believers.

-Jonathan Meese‘s prodigious output ranges from large-scale installations and wild performances to graffiti-style paintings and bronze sculptures.
-As a self-proclaimed “cultural exorcist,” Meese freely brings together a wide range of cultural zeitgeist and media images to develop narratives that exploit the nature of power, corruption, and contemporary mythology.
+Jonathan Meese‘s prodigious output ranged from large-scale installations and wild performances to graffiti-style paintings and bronze sculptures.
+As a self-proclaimed “cultural exorcist,” Meese freely brought together a wide range of cultural zeitgeist and media images to develop narratives that exploited the nature of power, corruption, and contemporary mythology.

 A scholar of the work of film-maker, occultist, and Hollywood Babylon author Kenneth Anger, Walter Cassidy is a practitioner of Magick, a system of occult beliefs established by British occultist Aleister Crowley.
 In his artistic practice, Cassidy makes photographic records of spells and their ritual ingredients.
 Roger Davis, known as Witch Vortex, resided in Savoy, Massachusetts, approximately 20 miles from MASS MoCA, until his death in 2011.
 An admitted recluse, Witch Vortex produced numerous large wooden statues on his remote property including those of Pan, a moon goddess, an altar for the phases of the moon, and a steer.
 He used the statues to both honor deities as well as to enhance various ceremonies he intermittently held on his property.
 For The Believers the artist created a ritual space in MASS MoCA’s galleries.